Toggle menu

 Car parks: reviewing charges and hours of operation

 We have not increased parking charges at council-owned car parks for the last eight years.
-Under this proposal, we would look to bring charges in-line with other local car parks.
+It has been agreed that we will bring charges in-line with other local car parks.

-We are also looking at extending the hours of operation.
-These are currently 8am to 6pm.
-We are considering increasing this to 8am to 8pm (10pm at College Road, Hyde Gardens and Wish Tower car parks).
+We will also extending the hours of operation from 8am-6pm, to 8am-8pm (10pm at College Road, Hyde Gardens and Wish Tower car parks).

 Community grants: reducing our budget for grants to our voluntary sector partners (including Rent Support Grants) after April 2025